In This Review:

 If you're dealing with burning feet at night, numb toes that ruin your sleep, or tingling hands that just won't stop — and your doctor has said there's "not much more to do" — this formula targets the biology behind those symptoms.
 With consistent daily use over 8–12 weeks, the nerve repair environment improves gradually: inflammation around nerve fibers calms, mitochondrial antioxidant defenses strengthen, and neurotrophic signaling (NGF, BDNF) starts supporting nerve regeneration.
 It's not a pain blocker like gabapentin — it's a daily nutritional protocol that compounds over time.

-2. What Nu Nerve Does
+3. What Nu Nerve Does and Benefits

 Nu Nerve is a daily liquid supplement built around one clear objective: supporting the biological environment that allows peripheral nerves to repair, regenerate, and signal properly.
 Unlike most capsule-based neuropathy supplements that lean on a single mechanism, this formula stacks four layers of nerve support — neurotrophic signaling (Lion's Mane + Coffee Fruit Extract for NGF and BDNF), mitochondrial antioxidant protection (R-Alpha Lipoic Acid + Curcuma Longa), anti-inflammatory modulation (PEA + Curcuma Longa), and myelin sheath nutrition (B12, B6, B1) — into a single nano-delivered serving.